Baheryan/Product/README.md

 ### Description:
 ***
 #### Product
 Product is a platform for your best business meetings.
 The main feature of this project is adaptability.
-It will be conveniently and reliabily displayed on every of your devices what will make your meeting reliable as well as comfortable.
-Equally enjoyable is theme  switching feature, which allows the user to manipulate the color of the site as needed.
-There is also embedded navigation map, registration and contact form, enabling you to join the work quickly and deliver your message as well.
+It will be conveniently and reliabily displayed on every device what will make future meeting reliable as well as comfortable.
+Equally enjoyable is theme switching feature, which allows user to manipulate the color of the site as needed.
+There is also embedded navigation map, registration and contact form, enabling the customer to join the work quickly and deliver messages as well.
 ***

 ## Desktop version